gbif/dwc-dp/home.md

 **OrganismInteraction** - An interaction between two `dwc:Organisms` during a `dwc:Event`.

-**PhylogeneticTree** - A branching diagram that shows the evolutionary relationships between `dwc:Organisms`.

-**PhylogeneticTreeTip** - A group of Taxa at the end of a branch of a PhylogeneticTree as determined from relationships between `dwc:Organisms`.

 **Protocol** - A method used during an action.

-**Reference** - A bibliographic reference in which an entity is mentioned.
+**Provenance** - Information about an entity’s origins.

+**BibliographicResource** - A book, article, or other documentary resource.

-**Survey** - A biotic survey.
+**Survey** - A biotic survey or inventory.
 This class accommodates the [Humboldt Extension for Ecological Inventories](https://eco.tdwg.org/).

 **SurveyTarget** - A specification of a characteristic of a `dwc:Occurrence` that was included or excluded in a Survey.
 This class accommodates and extended the Scope aspects of the [Humboldt Extension for Ecological Inventories](https://eco.tdwg.org/).

+**UsagePolicy** - Information about rights, usage, and attribution statements applicable to an entity.

 ### Changes to Existing Classes and Properties